 There are several ways to classify the different types of titanium alloys—by strength, corrosion resistance, and high-temperature service.
 Here we’ll use titanium phases to compare the different types of titanium alloys and how they vary in their strength, weldability, and heat-treatability.

-The various amounts of elements that can be combined with pure titanium result in an overwhelming number of different types of titanium to choose from.
+The various amounts of elements that can be combined with commercially pure titanium grades result in an overwhelming number of different types of titanium to choose from.
 Ti-6Al-4V is an alpha-beta titanium alloy and one of the most commonly used titanium alloys.
-Its primary alloying elements are aluminum and vanadium, giving the alloys low density and excellent corrosion resistance.
+The primary alloying elements of Ti-6Al-4V are aluminum and vanadium, giving these alpha-beta alloys low density and excellent corrosion resistance.

 Where To Purchase Different Types of Titanium

-The process to convert raw minerals into usable types of titanium is complex and costly.
+The process of converting raw minerals into usable types of titanium is complex and costly.
 As a result, new titanium sourced directly from US mills is expensive compared to other common metals used in manufacturing.
 Industrial Metal Service offers an alternative to high titanium prices.
 Our inventory includes verified titanium remnants, commercially pure and alloyed, discounted well below the prices of new titanium.